-As an investor, you will want to understand the ins and outs of a wholesaler agreement for properties in Detroit.
+As an investor, you will want to understand the ins and outs of a wholesaler agreement for properties in Southeast Michigan.
 Learn about the process and expectations in our latest post!

 The contract should be drafted and reviewed by a real estate attorney to ensure all terms and clauses are legally sound and make sense for all parties.
 There are a number of templates available online, but you should always have your lawyer review your final draft.
 The contract will typically include the details of the property along with the payment terms.
 Everybody’s responsibilities will be outlined clearly so there are no discrepancies.

 The first contract, or purchase agreement, will be between the seller and the wholesaler outlining the terms and the timeframe.
 This contract will give the wholesaler equitable interest in the property, allowing them to find a buyer to become the equitable owner of the property.
 The original seller holds the title until everything has been completed and all documents are signed.
 Once accepted, the wholesaler is able to present the contract to Southeast Michigan investors like you!
 Be sure to have a clear understanding of the terms, contingencies, and conditions.
 Your part of the contract will be very similar to a standard contract between a buyer or seller.
 Expense and credits will be outlined and a title search completed.
 As the buyer, you shouldn’t expect too much to be different from a traditional real estate purchase.

 - Parties involved – This includes the buyer and the seller

 - Description of the property – The address, property type, and legal description from your local property appraiser

 - Purchase price – The price, deposit, financing terms, and any other financial items are included here

 - Included property – Aside from the physical structure, this is for things like fixtures and furniture